 Engage in mindful living and explore how being present and living in a moment can help you thrive and become more appreciative and empowered.
 Mindfulness activities––yoga, meditation, breathing exercises––help you become more self-aware, avoid getting carried away by distractions and getting lost in overwork and technology overload.
 By engaging in mindful living, you learn to stop reminiscing over the past and constantly thinking about the future, and you live in a present moment, giving full attention to your life and yourself, and engaging with those around you.

 Be honest with yourself and tell how often you have been striving for perfection, exhausting yourself and sustaining an inhuman schedule.
 Perfectionism can quickly become an unhealthy habit that leads to anxiety, burnout and low self-esteem.
-Instead, focus on progress while pursuing your goals, and remember that “done” is better than “perfect”.
+Instead, be kind to yourself and focus on progress while pursuing your goals, and remember that “done” is better than “perfect”.

 Stop comparing yourself to others